 Many national and international investigators contributed their observations to this database.
 The efforts by the investigators and supporting staff at sea and on land are acknowledged.
 We appreciated the encouragements offered by Richard A. Feely (PMEL/NOAA) and Rik Wanninkhof (AOML/NOAA) for establishing a compilation of surface water pCO2 data over the global oceans obtained since the modern investigation of surface water pCO2 started.
-This work was sponsored by the Ocean Observation and Monitoring Division of the Climate Program Office (fund reference 100007298) part of the Office of Oceanic and Atmospheric Research (OAR) of the National Oceanic and Atmospheric Administration (NOAA),U.S. Department of Commerce.
+We gratefully acknowledge that the continued support and encouragements by David M. Legler and Kathy Tedesco from the Office of Global Programs of the National Oceanic and Atmospheric Administration has made this compilation possible.
 The field study of T. Takahashi and his associates have been supported by the grants from the National Science Foundation, the National Oceanic and Atmospheric Administration, the U. S. Department of Energy, EXXON Research and Engineering Company, Ford Motor Company, and the Comer Science & Educational Foundation.